Homemade garam masala step-by-step recipe with photos.

 Garam masala is a blend of whole spices that is dry-roasted and ground into a fine powder using a spice grinder or a coffee grinder.
 'Garam' means hot and 'masala' generally refers to a spice mix.
 Garam masala is used in many curries (mostly north Indian) towards the end of the cooking.
 Dry-roasting the spices releases the essential oils from them making the spice blend very aromatic and flavourful.
 Warming up the spices also increases its health benefits.
 This spice blend can be called the Indian seasoning for curries and dals.
 This flavourful spice blend stands out for its warmth because of the pungent spices used.
 Contrary to the belief, garam masala is called so not because it makes the dish spicy.
 The aim of garam masala is not to give you a chilli-kick but to provide warmth to the body and a warm flavour to the dish it is being used in.

 Garam masala is used mainly in north Indian cooking.
 South Indian cooking uses a different combination of blends and coconut is an important part of the masalas.
-Every household has their own favourite combination of spices that they use to make garam masala.
+Every household has its own favourite combination of spices that they use to make it.
 The use of spices may vary from region to region too.
-The garam masala recipes are passed down from generation to generation.
+These recipes are passed down from generation to generation.

-Let us not confuse garam masala with curry powder.
+Let us not confuse it with curry powder.
 There is no such thing as curry powder in Indian cooking.
 Of course, it is sold widely in the western world and is thought to be how Indian curries are made.
 But on the contrary, you will never find a 'curry powder' in any Indian household.
-Curry powder is definitely not a substitute for garam masala.
-Can I just say, there is no substitute for garam masala?
+Curry powder is definitely not a substitute.
+Can I just say, there is no garam masala substitute!

 Garam masala is made with an array of spices.
-There is no SPECIFIC garam masala recipe.
+There is no SPECIFIC recipe.
 But they have some basic spices in common.
 These spices are widely used in Indian cuisine and are easily available in all grocery stores in India and in Indian grocery stores outside of India.

 My recipe here has coriander seeds, cumin seeds, dried chilli, bay leaf, cardamom, cloves, cinnamon, peppercorn, mace, fennel seeds, mustard seeds, fenugreek, nutmeg, turmeric, and asafoetida.
 Each of these spices has its own health benefits associated.
-Here are some of the most commonly used spices in homemade garam masala.
+Here are some of the most commonly used spices.

 Cumin seeds: Cumin seeds are dried seeds of the herb Cuminum cyminum, which belongs to the parsley family.